awhdesmond/nem12/README.md

 # NEM12 Data Loader

-This CLI program will process in a local or remote NEM12 file and and generates `INSERT` statements for `meter_readings` table.

 * Please ensure the implementation is prepared to handle files of very large sizes.
 * For this assignment success would mean as close to production grade implementation as possible, which means
     * idiomatic code structuring,